MyBestPractice/dockerfile-factory/gitpages-jekyll/README.md

 #### Command Options

 > set jekyll-host up as 0.0.0.0 for local-host
-> and livereload help your debugging
+> and --livereload, --force-polling options help your debugging